GeoMigrata/dotMigrata/USAGE.md

 ## PersonCollection System

-The **PersonCollection** system provides fine-grained control over population generation.
-You can add individual persons, duplicates, or use generators with specifications. **Important:** Always use `FactorDefinition` object references, not strings.
+The **PersonCollection** system gives you fine-grained control over population generation.
+Add individual persons, duplicates, or use generators with specifications. **Important:** Always use `FactorDefinition` object references, not strings.